• Skip to primary navigation

 Some bags leave their leather edges unfinished (or “raw”), which makes for a more rugged look.
 Nicer bags will finish their edges in one of a variety of ways: the most common are binding (stitching another piece over the edge), waxing, and burnishing.

-There’s no judgement if you prefer unfinished edges, they just make a bag look less dressy — though it does save money.
+There’s no judgment if you prefer unfinished edges, they just make a bag look less dressy — though it does save money.
 Indeed, Frank Clegg is famous for his bags that cost over $1,000, and he told us he could probably charge half as much if he didn’t spend so much time finishing the edges.

 You should complain if a bag costs four figures and the edges aren’t finished.
 Polishing edges takes time, effort, and skill.
 This attention to detail sets a mid-tier bag apart from luxury brands.